CREDIT CARD PAYMENT PROCESSING: A GUIDE FOR MERCHANTS

 Encryption – This is the process of turning information into encoded information in the computer system, so that it cannot be read if accessed without the key needed to decrypt it.
 Many companies encrypt data for security purposes.

-Tokenization – This process takes the credit card data and replaces it with placeholder information.
+Tokenization – The process of credit card tokenization takes the credit card data and replaces it with placeholder information.
 This placeholder (called a token) is of no value if accessed, which keeps consumer data safe.

 Data Vault – A physical vault is a highly secure place to store items of great value.
 A digital vault serves the same function for information stored digitally.
 Some payment processors offer to store sensitive credit card data for you, so you don’t have to worry about exposing your consumers to a data breach if your system is not secure enough to serve this purpose.